ivanoats/contentful-jekyll/README.md

+*Work in progress - do not try this yet, incomplete*

 # Creating Static Sites for clients with Contentful, Aerobatic, and Jekyll

 Many small agencies are facing a challenge:  How to create a high-performing web site, while at the same time, let the client edit blog posts and pages.
 Fortunately, a combination of services and open-source tools has made this possible now.
 Contentful provides the web site where content is edited.
 Jekyll provides the the code that turns content into webpages.
 And Aerobatic provides the high-performance hosting system.
 Research has shown that speedy sites translate into more engaged visitors and higher search engine rankings.